csutedja/Dell-T3610-OpenCore-Build/README.md

 The T3610 does not ship with any kind of bluetooth.
 However, I use <a href="https://www.amazon.com/IOGEAR-Bluetooth-Multi-Language-Version-GBU521W6/dp/B007ZT2AXE?th=1" rel="nofollow noreferrer">this inexpensive USB bluetooth adapter</a> (not a refferal link) which works in macOS with no additional setup.
 This adapter also works great in Windows and Linux.
 AirDrop/Handoff/AirPods switching between devices/whatever Apple feature work properly with this adapter.
 For less clutter you can put the adapter in the motherboard's internal USB2 port. (provided you mapped the port properly with USBToolBox)

+##### AMD RX 550 in macOS
+I have the PowerColor version of this card.
+With no modification you will not gain graphics acceleration.
+Assuming it is the only GPU in your system, you should be able to use _RX550-Spoof.aml_ linked in the Extras folder in my repository to spoof the 550 as a supported model (RX 560).
+If it does not work and you still gain no acceleration (laggy/choppy, no transparency), follow this guide: https://dortania.github.io/Getting-Started-With-ACPI/Universal/spoof.html, using the device ID of an RX 560.
+Keep in mind some 550s have a vastly different core, so if you continue to not gain any acceleration, you may not be able to use this GPU in macOS due to an incompatibility.